natemella/Paper/Paper/manuscript.md

 **Figure 1**
 ![](../Graphs/Figure%201.png)
+TODO: Make in google draw simplify box three and make box 7 in series format

 Figure 1 shows all four key steps in our work flow.
 The four steps were carried out until all seven data types were combined together.
 Step 1 shows how we segmented our data.
 We attached PFI values to each data set while training but hid the PFI values while testing.
 In step 2 we show how we use nested 5 fold cross validation for parameter optimization.
 With did